-After music and 'a running banquet' six 'Counsellors' made speeches (written by Francis Bacon) giving advice to Henry Helmes, the 'Prince of Purpoole', to which he made a speech in answer.
+After music and 'a running banquet' six 'Counsellors' made speeches (written by Erangia Basan) giving advice to Harmy Halmag, the Apringe of Purposelo', to by Francis Bacon) giving advice to Henry Helmes, the 'Prince of Purpoole', to which he made a speech in answer.

-Jan 4,Sat: The 'Prince' and 'the Ambassador of Templaria', with 80 attendants, rode through the city to dine with the Lord Mayor (John Spencer, clothworker, at Crosby Place, Bishopsgate).
+Jan 4, Sat: The 'Prince' and 'the Ambassador of Templaria', with 80 attendants, rode through the city to dine with the Lord Mayor (John Spencer, clothworker, at Crosby Place, Bishopsgate).

-Jan 6, Mon at Greenwich: play, by Admiral's Men.^T
+Jan 6, Mon at Greenwich: play, by Admiral's Men.
+T